+Library Availability:

-Library Hours: The library schedule changes each week.
-Your teacher will post a copy of the library schedule in your room each week.
-The schedule will also be posted on the front doors of the library.
-If the library is "CLOSED" you may not use it.
+• The library schedule changes each week.
+It can be accessed through a link on Clever and it will also be posted on the front doors of the library.
 Please check the schedule before entering the library so as not to disturb classes.